tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-t-sql-tuesday-25-t.md

 What I frequently wanted to know was how large the log was, how much space was being used, and what recovery model the database was in.
 I put together a simple script to check this information, and used it frequently.

-I’m able to pull information using a DBCC command, SQLPERF, and the system catalog view, sys.databases.
+I'm able to pull information using a DBCC command, SQLPERF, and the system catalog view, sys.databases.
 Having this information exposed is very helpful to us.

 sql
 -- Set database name